 Our primary sources of liquidity are net cash flows provided by operating activities and available borrowings under our \$100.0 million Revolving Credit Facility.
 Our primary cash needs are for capital expenditures and working capital.
-As of April 29, 2023, we had \$91.6 million available to borrow under our Revolving Credit Facility and \$275.5 million of cash and cash equivalents and short-term investments on hand.
+As of October 28, 2023, we had \$91.8 million available to borrow under our Revolving Credit Facility and \$264.0 million of cash and cash equivalents and short-term investments on hand.
 For further information regarding our Revolving Credit Facility, see Note 7 under "Notes to Unaudited Condensed Consolidated Financial Statements."

-Our capital expenditures are primarily related to new store openings, store resets, which consist of improvements to stores as they are needed, expenditures related to our distribution centers, and infrastructure-related investments, including investments related to upgrading and maintaining our information technology systems.
-We spent \$19.0 million and \$9.7 million for capital expenditures during the first quarters of fiscal 2023 and fiscal 2022, respectively.
+Our capital expenditures are primarily related to new store openings, store remodels, which consist of improvements to stores as they are needed, expenditures related to our distribution centers, and infrastructure-related investments, including investments related to upgrading and maintaining our information technology systems.
+We spent \$36.1 million and \$15.2 million for capital expenditures during the third quarters of fiscal 2023 and fiscal 2022, respectively.
+For the thirty-nine weeks ended October 28, 2023, we spent \$81.4 million for capital expenditures compared to \$38.9 million for the thirty-nine weeks ended October 29, 2022.
 We expect to fund capital expenditures from cash on hand generated from operations.
-We opened 9 new stores and closed one store during the first quarter of fiscal 2023 and we expect to open approximately 45 stores during fiscal 2023.
-Included in our plans is the construction of our fourth distribution center, the completion of the expansion of our York, PA distribution center, as well as store-level initiatives at our existing stores, and general corporate capital expenditures, including information technology.
-Once complete, the 201,000 square foot expansion of our York, PA distribution center, will provide us the capacity for an additional 50 stores.
+We opened 23 new stores during the thirty-nine weeks ended October 28, 2023, and we recently completed the expansion of our York, PA distribution center, which provides an additional 201,000 square feet of distribution capacity.
+We expect to open approximately 45 stores during fiscal 2023.
+Included in our plans is the construction of our fourth distribution center in Princeton, IL, as well as store-level initiatives at our existing stores, and general corporate capital expenditures, including information technology.
 We have experienced, and may continue to experience, delays in construction and permitting of new stores and other projects.